 If the defendant is a service provider and is facing liability for copyright infringement based on system caching of copyrighted material, the defendant is not liable for money damages.

-The defendant contends that the defendant is a service provider and is not liable for copyright infringement because the intermediate and temporary storage of copyrighted material occurred during system caching.
-The defendant has the burden of proving by a preponderance of the evidence that the defendant is eligible to use this defense and that the defense applies.
+The defendant [name] contends that the defendant is a service provider and is not liable for copyright infringement because the intermediate and temporary storage of copyrighted material occurred during system caching.
+The defendant [name] has the burden of proving by a preponderance of the evidence that the defendant is eligible to use this defense and that the defense applies.

-The defendant is eligible to use the defense of system caching if the defendant:
+The defendant [name] is eligible to use the defense of system caching if the defendant:

 First, is a service provider of network communication services, online services, or network access;